Lake Houston Wilderness Park

-Lake Houston Wilderness Park is a wooded parkland that encompasses 4,786.6 acres.
+Lake Houston Wilderness Park is a wooded parkland that encompasses 5,000 acres.
 It is the only park owned by the Houston Parks and Recreation Department that has overnight camping and lodging.
 There are over 20 miles of hiking, biking, and equestrian trails available inside the park.
+There are other park facilities including an archery range and a nature center.
+Each trail offers a different range of difficultly and distance.